cosmos/cosmos-sdk/docs/core/encoding.md

 second being `ProtoCodec`, where both binary and JSON serialization is handled via Protobuf.

-This means that modules may use Amino or Protobuf encoding but the types must implement `ProtoMarshaler`.
+This means that modules may use Amino or Protobuf encoding, but the types must implement `ProtoMarshaler`.
 If modules wish to avoid implementing this interface for their types, they may use an Amino codec directly.